Painting: Le Brun, 1781

 Here is the backstory:

-for those that grew up in church but have left for various reasons.
+those that grew up in church but left for various reasons.

-has articles that define difficulties people may have with God or church,
+has articles that define difficulties people have with God - or church - or religious family members.

 Though imperfect and never completely done, I launched the site,